 The revenue mix was still split between two key areas: semiconductors and infrastructure software.
 The semiconductor business accounted for more than 75% of total revenue, with the emphasis in the quarter under review placed on orders for hyperscale data centres.
 Broadcom reported that its backlog of contracted orders reached 110 billion USD, with around half attributable to the AI segment.
 In the software segment (including VMware), steady growth was observed, supported by the transition to a subscription model and a focus on cloud-based solutions.

 The company’s financial performance remained strong.
-Non-GAAP operating profit amounted to approximately 10.7 billion USD, with an EBITDA margin of 67%.
+Non-GAAP operating profit totalled approximately 10.7 billion USD, with an EBITDA margin of 67%.
 Adjusted earnings per share reached 1.69 USD (+36% year-on-year), exceeding the consensus forecast.
 Gross margin declined slightly due to the higher share of deliveries in the AI segment; however, this was offset by strong operating efficiency.

 Management provided a positive outlook for Q4 of the 2025 financial year.
 Revenue was expected at 17.4 billion USD, up 24% from a year earlier and above analyst expectations.
 In the AI segment, Broadcom expected to generate 6.2 billion USD, which implied growth of 66% compared with the same quarter in 2024.
 The company also confirmed that it had secured a contract with a new hyperscale customer worth more than 10 billion USD for the supply of server solutions with AI accelerators (XPU), to be delivered over the coming years.